mathjax/MathJax-docs/web/typeset.rst

 action is complete, just like the promise-based typeset functions do.
-If your action creates a promise, be sure you function returns that promise so that :js:meth:`MathJax.whenReady()` will wait for it to complete before its own pomise is resolved.
+If your action creates a promise, be sure you function returns that promise so that :js:meth:`MathJax.whenReady()` will wait for it to complete before its own promise is resolved.

 The :js:meth:`MathJax.whenReady()` function is analogous to the :meth:`MathJax.Hub.Queue()` command in v2.